AdamPoloha/Android-ROS-Melodic-and-Casadi/README.md

 apt-get autopurge snapd

-cat <<EOF | sudo tee /etc/apt/preferences.d/nosnap.prefrosdep init rosdep update
+cat <<EOF | tee /etc/apt/preferences.d/nosnap.pref
 # To prevent repository packages from triggering the installation of Snap,
 # this file forbids snapd from being installed by APT.
 # For more information: https://linuxmint-user-guide.readthedocs.io/en/latest/snap.html